networkit/networkit/Doc/www/index.rst

           <p style="text-align: center; font-size:14pt">Interactive Workflow</p>
           <p style="word-break: normal; text-align:justify;">
             NetworKit takes inspiration from other software like R, MATLAB or Mathematica and provides an interactive shell via Python.
-This allows users to freely combine functions from NetworKit and even use the results with other popular Python packages.
-In combination with Jupyter Notebook, NetworKit provides an easy computing environment for scientific workflows, even on a remote compute server.
+This allows users to freely combine functions from NetworKit and also use the results with other popular Python packages.
+In combination with Jupyter Notebook, NetworKit provides an intuitive computing environment for scientific workflows, even on a remote compute server.
           </p>
         </div>

         <div style="border-right: 1px solid #d4d7d9; display: table-cell; width: 33.33%; padding: 20px; padding-bottom: 0px;">
           <p style="text-align: center; font-size:14pt">High Performance</p>
           <p style="word-break: normal; text-align:justify;">
-            In NetworKit, algorithms and data structures are selected and implemented with high performance and parallelism in mind.
+            In NetworKit, algorithms and data structures are selected and implemented with a combination of good software engineering as well as high performance and parallelism in mind.
 Some implementations are among the fastest in published research.
-For example, community detection in a 3 billion edge web graph can be performed on a 16-core server in a matter of minutes.
+For example, community detection in a 3 billion edge web graph can be performed on a 16-core server in a matter of a few minutes.
           </p>
         </div>